turingschool/career-development-curriculum-site/module_four/index.md

 ### Deliverables & Due Dates

-By the end of Week 5 the following deliverables are due:

-1. **Exit Ticket** for the async lesson.
-This should be completed by EOD Friday of the respective week.
+Week 2:
-   * Week 2 [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) from the Negotiations async lesson.
+* The [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) for the Async Negotiations lesson is due Tuesday, EOD of week 2.
-   * We would love to hear any questions about the lesson and negotiation process as you complete the exit survey.
+* Please submit questions about the lesson and negotiation process as you complete the exit survey.
 During the live session, we will       answer as many questions as possible.
  * * Please submit questions via the survey by **EOD Tuesday of Week 2**

-2. **Complete Terminal Portfolio**
-  A completed Portfolio must include the following before it can be publshed:
+Week 4:
-   * A finalized resume and LinkedIn profile
+* Completion of Terminal portfolio, including a resume and LinkedIn profile.
-   * A minimum of 2 projects
-   * To complete this deliverable refer to the [Mod 3 week 1 set up directions and resources](https://careerdev.turing.edu/module_three/mod3_week1)
+* To complete this deliverable, please refer to the [Mod 3 week 1 set up directions and resources](https://careerdev.turing.edu/module_three/mod3_week1)
-   * Please "request for review" of your portfolio by **Friday of Week 4.**
+* Once your portfolio is complete, "request for review" of your portfolio.
+Due by Friday of Week 4.

-   * **Final due date: EOD Friday of Week 5.** All updates to the portfolio must be made by this time to fulfill this deliverable
+Week 5:
+* In response to feedback from Career Specialists, portfolio updates should be made by the end of week 5.
+* The goal is to have a polished portfolio before graduation.

- 3. Complete the [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**
+* Complete the [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**

 ### Weekly Discussion Guidelines & Prompts
 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.